 Psychosocial and family history

-FAPT meeting minutes
+FAPT meeting minutes (if available)

 Records or recent reports from any involved agencies: e.g. juvenile court, family services, outpatient therapist, treatment facility